clykins90/glass_ops/FRONTEND.md

-# Auto Glass Service Management System - Frontend
+# GlassOps - Frontend

-This document provides detailed information about the frontend implementation of the Auto Glass Service Management System.
+This document provides detailed information about the frontend implementation of GlassOps.

 ## Technology Stack